fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/8_more_stuff.md

 ```
 The line of code `a << ", Bob"` _did not result in reassigning `a` to a new string_.
 Rather, it __mutated the caller (`a`)__ and modified the existing string, which is also pointed to by the variable `b`.
 This explains why in this code, `b` reflects the changes to `a` - they're both pointing to the same thing.

-This is the major point of this section: __some operations mutate the address space in memory, but others simply change the variable to point to a different address space.__
+This is the major point of this section: __some operations mutate the address space in memory (i.e. the underlying value of the address space), but others simply change the variable to point to a different address space.__

 This also applies to variables that point to *arrays, hashes, or any data structure that has methods that mutate the caller*.
 If you call a method that mutates the caller, it will change the value in that address space, and any variables also pointing there will be affected.
 ```